-And usually the insurance policy covers costs associated with the damage.
+And usually, the insurance policy covers costs associated with the damage.
 For example, if your house requires repair work after a storm, the policy may cover the costs for a hotel.

 Additionally, property insurance (schadeverzekering) is also a good investment if you’re renting an apartment or house.
-Usually your landlord’s insurance policy will cover damage the property itself, but not your furniture or the things you own.
+Usually, your landlord’s insurance policy will cover damage to the property itself, but not your furniture or the things you own.
 Or if you have a storage unit or shed on your property, the insurance plan will cover that stuff, too.

 Motor Vehicle and Car Insurance (autoverzekering en motorverzekering)